Randagio13/countries-states-cities-service/README.md

 })
 ```

-> How to get a state by country code and state code.
+- Get a state by country code and state code.

 ```typescript
 const states = States.getStates({